SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 ### Opt-out from managed shopper authentication

-To opt-out from the auto-login, request queue, and stop the library from managing tokens, pass `fetchedToken` (a SLAS JWT) to the provider.
+To opt-out of the auto-login, request queue, and token management features, pass `fetchedToken` (a SLAS JWT) to the provider.

 ```jsx
 const MyComponent = ({children}) => {